3D Gaussian Splatting: Survey, Technologies, Challenges, and Opportunities: Applications of 3D Gaussian Splatting

+{Incorporating scene understanding capabilities is equally crucial in SLAM tasks~\cite{li2024sgs,zhu2024semgauss,ji2024neds}, thus prompting several works to \textit{\textbf{integrate semantic information}}.
+Among them,} SGS-SLAM~\cite{li2024sgs} employs multi-channel geometric, appearance, and semantic features for rendering and optimization and proposes a keyframe selection strategy based on geometric and semantic constraints to enhance performance and efficiency.

-In the context of indoor navigation, GaussNav~\cite{lei2024gaussnav} focuses on the instance image navigation (IIN) task.
+{Additionally, there are several works focusing on related issues such as \textit{\textbf{ localization~\cite{jiang20243dgs} and navigation~\cite{lei2024gaussnav}.}}} Specifically, 3DGS-ReLoc~\cite{jiang20243dgs} leverages LiDAR initialization and 2D voxelized submaps with KD-tree for efficient memory usage, while achieving precise localization through feature-based PnP optimization.
+In the context of indoor navigation, GaussNav~\cite{lei2024gaussnav} focuses on the instance image navigation task.
 Based on reconstructed 3DGS maps, GaussNav proposes an image target navigation algorithm, achieving impressive performance through classification, matching, and path planning.